What Is a #10 Can? Everything You Need to Know about using #10 Cans

 How Much Food Fits in a #10 Can?

-The amount of food which can fit in a #10 can varies depending on how dense the food is.
+The amount of food that can fit in a #10 can vary depending on how dense the food is.

-For example, a #10 can will typically hold 12 cups (106oz) of cooked corn but only 9 cups (6oz) of freeze-dried strawberries.
+For example, a #10 can typically holds 12 cups (106oz) of cooked corn but only 9 cups (6oz) of freeze-dried strawberries.
 Fifty pounds of rice will typically fit in nine #10 cans.

 The table below shows how much food fits into a #10 can by volume and weight.